MohamedIdris45/Basic-Setup/LAMP.md

 CAUTION:

-This Script has been Tested in Ubuntu and Redhat (rpm like CentOS,Fedora) packages using other then this will cause error in installation
+This Script has been Tested in Ubuntu and Redhat (rpm like CentOS,Fedora) packages using other then this will cause error in installation.

 STEPS: